Adam-git655/Simple-Card-Game/README.md

 4. The other player is declared the winner.

-Download the files and open the project through unity to play
+Download the files and open the project through Unity to play